Amisha0108/Smart-Hostel-Management/README.md

+## 👥 Team Members
+- Amisha
+- Kanika
+- Ritika

+## 📌 Note
+This project was developed as a team effort and submitted individually.

 # 🏠 Hostel Management System

 A full-stack hostel management system built with React (frontend) and Node.js + Express + MySQL (backend).